 - Soak dried shiitake mushrooms in water to rehydrate for 15 minutes.
-You need just enough water to cover the mushrooms, and place a smaller bowl on top to keep the mushrooms submerged under water.
+You need just enough water to cover the mushrooms and place a smaller bowl on top to keep the mushrooms submerged in water.

-- Squeeze the excess water out of mushrooms.
+- Squeeze the excess water out of rehydrated shiitake mushrooms.
 Cut off the stems if there are any and score a cross on top like this and set aside (use it later for topping).
-Reserve the leftover soaking liquid (dashi) for udon soup.
-Strain the dashi through a mesh strainer to remove any grit or impurities before using.
+Reserve the leftover soaking liquid (shiitake dashi) for udon soup by straining it through a mesh strainer to remove any grit or impurities before using it.

 - In lightly salted boiling water, blanch the spinach starting from the stem side for 1 minute.